-Do you want to be part of a world-leading community?
+Do you want to be part of Britain's global university*?

-This highly competitive scholarship is to recognise and reward applications from outstanding international students registering on Engineering research degree programmes in 2017:
+This highly competitive scholarship is to recognise and reward applications from outstanding international students registering on Engineering research degree programmes.

 Who is eligible to apply?